Parishes of Guernsey

-Interesting fact: The highest parish on the Island, with altitudes of up to 100m.
+Interesting fact: The highest parish on the island, with altitudes of up to 100m.

 The smallest of the 10 parishes in Guernsey, Torteval has plenty of space due to one of the lowest population densities along with St Pierre du Bois.
-Its name comes from the Guernésiais for twisting valley.
+Its name comes from the Guernesiais for twisting valley.

 Interesting fact: The Fairy Ring is a mysterious circle in the ground at the island’s Western extremity, Pleinmont.
 It was a stopping point for officials of the Royal Court who paraded across Guernsey, and folklore suggests that if you walk around it three times and then make a wish, it will come true.

-Guernsey’s second largest town and contains the affectionately known area, The Bridge.
+St Sampson is Guernsey’s second largest town and contains the affectionately known area, The Bridge.
 Now a recreational marina, the harbour was historically a centre for shipbuilding and an export hub for Guernsey granite.